rapid7/metasploit-framework/documentation/modules/post/multi/gather/chrome_cookies.md

 ## Vulnerable Application

 This technique works on Chrome 59 or later on all operating systems.
-Note that this module does not yet support Windows, only Linux and macOS.
+This module has been tested on Windows, Linux, and OSX.
+Windows shell sessions are currently not supported.

 Chrome does not need to be running on the target machine for this module to work.